 Maryland Resident Students, attending online, Refund Calculation: if termination occurs in less than the first 10% of the semester, ECPI will refund 90% of the tuition and fees.
 If termination occurs at 10% and up to but not including 20%, ECPI will refund 80% of the tuition and fees.
 If termination occurs at 20% and up to but not including 30%, ECPI will refund 60% of tuition and fees.
 If termination occurs at 30% and up to but not including 40%, ECPI will refund 40% of tuition and fees.
 If termination occurs at 40% and up to but not including 60%, ECPI will refund 20% of tuition and fees.
+If termination occurs at 40% and up to but not including 60%, ECPI will refund 20% of tuition and fees.
 If termination occurs at 60% or above, no refund will be made.
 If the ECPI Standard Refund Policy results in a greater refund, it shall apply.